oe/sourcetree-alfred-workflow/README.md

 ## Build script to binary
-If you are using old Intel Chip Mac, you may experience the unbearable lagging, that's because of Swift JIT Compiler is pretty slow on Intel Chip.
+If you are using an old Intel Chip Mac, you may experience the unbearable lagging, that's because of Swift JIT Compiler is pretty slow on Intel Chip.

 You can follow the following steps to compile the workflow script to binary to speed up its response speed.